warmfire540/portfolio-ccc/README.md

 ## 🚀 Deployment

-This portfolio can be easily deployed to various hosting services:
+This website can be easily deployed to various hosting services:

 ### Vercel (Recommended)
 1. Push your code to a GitHub repository